 Adam joined Watsi on October 20th, 2020.
 Two years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adam's most recent donation supported Hellen, a 23-year-old student from Kenya, to fund a curative laparotomy so she can go after her dreams.
+Adam's most recent donation supported Maxwell, a 5 year old boy from Kenya, to fund clubfoot repair surgery.

 Hellen is a soft-spoken, 23 year old student, living with relatives in Gilgil Town in Kenya.
 Hellen's parents are elderly, and as neither they nor Hellen have a stable source of income, Hellen's relatives are paying for her studies in food and beverage.
 Just two weeks ago, after undergoing an MRI because of abdominal pain, Hellen learned that she has a fast growing mass in her abdomen, that has displaced her uterus.
 Hellen was told that she needs surgery urgently in order to remove the mass.
 If left untreated, the mass could become cancerous, and threaten Hellen's ability to bear children.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is here to help Hellen access the care that she needs.
 On September 9th, Hellen will undergo a laparoscopic procedure at AIC Kijabe Hospital, at which time the mass will be removed.
 African Mission Healthcare Foundation is seeking $1,074 to fund Hellen's surgery.
 Hellen says: "The swelling in the stomach is growing so fast.
 I am scared it might be cancerous.
 It might also affect my ability to get kids if not treated.”